What Is an ATS Resume? - The Complete Guide for Your Resumes

 • Graphical skill bars, icons, photos (image-only, zero text extracted)

-• Tables used for layout structure (scrambles reading order in older)
+• Tables used for layout structure (scramble reading order in older)

 • Embedded objects or charts (unreadable by all tested ATS platforms)